Marble Arch Theatre

 While Clarke Peters was appearing at the National Theatre in a revival of August Wilson's Ma Rainey's Black Bottom, he presented a special 55 minute late night show called A Celebration of Louis Jordan: Five Guys Named Moe that was staged by the cast of Ma Rainey's Black Bottom for three 'after-show' performances on 19, 20 and 26 January 1990.
 The success of these performances lead to Peters expanding the show more which was then staged for a month long run at the Theatre Royal Stratford East in east London (previewed from 12 October 1990, opened on 22 October 1990 and closed on 24 November 1990).
 The production then transferred the following month to the West End's Lyric Theatre where it played just over four years before returning for a further seven months at the Noel Coward Theatre.

-The musical Five Guys Named Moe in London at the Marble Arch Theatre public previews from 29 August 2017, opens on 14 September 2017 and closes on 17 February 2018
+The musical Five Guys Named Moe in London at the Marble Arch Theatre previewed from 29 August 2017, opened on 14 September 2017 and closes on 17 February 2018

 Five Guys Named Moe - Original London West End Production